How to Start a Professional Organizing Business

 - Create a system for getting testimonials and referrals, which is the best way to get new client for little marketing investment.

 - Consider doing organization seminars or training either in-person or through online webinars or e-courses.
-This can be a way to show off your expertise, generate extra income, as well as garner new clients.
+It can be a way to show off your expertise, generate extra income, as well as garner new clients.

 - Do sample projects for those you know, and showcase them with before-and-after photos to be used in a physical and online portfolio.

 - Develop good networking skills to lure customers and subcontractors you can trust.

 - Use low-cost or free advertising such as newspapers, flyers, and signage on your car to promote yourself.
 Don't ignore Internet marketing, such as a blog or website, and social media.

 - Gather a few basic tools, including a notepad, camera, tape measure, rubber gloves, face mask, tape, and a kit with screwdrivers and power tools (if you're going to be doing some of the dirty work yourself)